pnc/PCBarNextButton/README.md

 ![Forward-pointing Bar Button](https://github.com/pnc/PCBarNextButton/raw/master/example.png "Forward-pointing Bar Button")

+You need to supply your own `forward-button.png` and `forward-button@2x.png`.
+There are examples in the `Resources/` directory.

 ## Attributions

 Parts of this library, including image resources, come from the following Stack Overflow answer: